Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 System.out.println("pid: " + pid);

-That’s it, we’ve made out first direct syscall using panama (and the JEP-419).
+That’s it; we’ve made our first direct syscall using FFM-API.

 memfd_secret

-Fortunately Linux has good commit message, so we can read and learn more about
+Fortunately, Linux has good commit messages, so we can read and learn more about

 how to create "secret" memory areas.